Regional Municipality of Peel: Temperature

 Temperatures are higher in the southern parts of Peel compared to the northern parts of the region.
 Annual temperatures are 3 C-change warmer in the south than in the northern parts of the region.
-This is due to the lower elevations found in the southern parts of the region, the moderating effects of Lake Ontario, and more urbanization in the south (due to the urban heat island effect).
-In colder months, areas closer to Lake Ontario are warmer while in summer, the same areas are colder owing to the moderating effect of the Lake.
+This is due to the lower elevations found in the southern parts of the region, moderating effects of Lake Ontario, and more urbanization in the south (due to the urban heat island effect).
+In colder months, areas closer to Lake Ontario are warmer while in particularly in spring and summer, the same areas are cooler on many afternoons, owing to the moderating effect of the Lake.

 Precipitation

-Generally, the northwestern parts of Peel region are the wettest areas both seasonally and annually while southern parts are the driest.
+Generally, the northwestern parts of Peel Region are the wettest areas both seasonally and annually while southern parts are the driest.
 Mean annual precipitation in the region ranges from 835 to 935 mm in the northwest to 794 to 836 mm in Mississauga in the south.
 The north–south precipitation gradient is primarily due to topographic and elevation differences, and some regional storm track differences.
 The regional storm track differences include the influence of the Great Lakes on summertime convective precipitation, northernmost extent to where tropical air progresses in winter, and positions of frontal zones in spring and autumn).
 These regional storm track differences are responsible for a slight rain shadow effect for most of Peel except for the northern parts which lie on the windward side and receive more precipitation from frontal systems moving from the west.
 In all seasons, precipitation mostly comes from low pressure systems from the mid-Atlantic states and Gulf of Mexico.